Do Go On - 125 - The Legend of Bigfoot

 They say, if anything, it's proof that it is real.

-Otherwise, we'd have to pay for two days.
+and we had to return the costume by 4.30, otherwise we'd have to pay for two days.

 Wait, shit.

-To forget that last bit.
+Forget that last bit.

-The timeline in the pair story has also come under scrutiny with skeptics with some saying the things they said happened on the day could not have possibly all fit into their timeline.
+with some saying the things they said happened on the day could not have possibly all fit into their timeline.

-It would have been very hard to happen.
-Some have looked into it and the flight, they said they sent the film on.
+Some have looked into it, and the flight, they said they sent the film on.

-That day that they said it was,
+Though that day that they said it was, the planes were all grounded.

-Oh, that's okay, that's a bit dodged.
+Oh, okay, that's a bit dodged.

-it wouldn't have happened on that date.
+That's what, but then others say it wouldn't have happened on that date.

 And there's some murky stuff around.

-So people, non-believers, it's definitely bullshit,
+So people, non-believers like it's definitely bullshit,

-but still so many people, definitely
+but still so many people like definitely real, right?

-Anyway, and there are plenty of nice days about the video, Jess, because you could argue
+Anyway, and there are plenty of naysays about the video, Jess,

-it is almost definitely bullshit, right?
+because you could argue what it is almost definitely bullshit, right?

 I wouldn't, but you could argue that.